Djdefrag/QualityScaler/README.md

 ## Installation.

-QualityScaler is completely portable:
-1) download the release .zip
+1) download the QualityScaler release .zip
 2) unzip using 7zip or similar
 3) execute QualityScaler.exe in the directory

 ## Supported AI Backend.

-* Nvidia cuda 11.1
+- [ ] Nvidia cuda 11.3
-   * compatible GPUs (including mobile version)
-     * from GTX 800 to RTX 3000
+   - [ ] from GTX 800 to RTX 3000
-     * Quadro compatible with cuda 11.1
+   - [ ] Quadro compatible with cuda 11.3
-     * Tesla compatible with cuda 11.1
+   - [ ] Tesla compatible with cuda 11.3
-* CPU [works without GPU, but is very slow]
+- [ ] CPU [works without GPU, but is very slow]

 ## Features.

 - [x] Easy to use GUI
 - [x] Image/list of images upscale
 - [x] Video upscale